 Today I’ll show you how to disable the plugin/theme auto-update emails notifications using a plugin or PHP code snippet.

-First I’ll show you how to do this using a WordPress plugin.
+First I’ll show you how to disable these emails using a WordPress plugin.

 Disable WordPress Auto-Update Emails with Plugin